How to Install a Handrail

 Find the Length of the Return With a Block

-Code requires a space that’s at least 1-1/2 in. between the wall and the handrail.
-To find the length of the return piece, cut a 45-degree angle on a scrap of wood, and then cut a block of wood to the thickness of the desired gap between the wall and the railing (1-5/8 in. in this case).
-Place the 45-degree angle up against the fence and slide the 1-5/8-in. block up to that.
+Code requires a space that’s at least 1-1/2-inches between the wall and the handrail.
+To find the length of the return piece, cut a 45-degree angle on a scrap of wood, and then cut a block of wood to the thickness of the desired gap between the wall and the railing (1-5/8 inch in this case).
+Place the 45-degree angle up against the fence and slide the 1-5/8-inch block up to that.
 Mark the point where the two intersect (top photo).
 That mark represents the short side of the handrail return.
 Transfer the mark onto the handrail (bottom photo).
 Cut the return off the same side of the rail where it will be installed.
 That way the wood grain will carry seamlessly through on the front of the railing.

 Glue and Pin Returns

 Glue and pin the return pieces before screwing them together.
 Line up the two glued ends as accurately as you can before pushing them together.
 If you move them around too much, the glue can act as a lubricant, making them difficult to hold in place when you pin them together.

 Hold the pieces in place with a 23-gauge pinner while the glue dries.
 Pinners are nice because they don't leave a big, ugly hole, and the pins are less likely to follow the grain of the wood and veer off course like larger-gauge brads are prone to do.